Saint Mark’s Clergy & Staff

 Office Manager (officemanager@nullSaintMarksColumbus.org)

 Originally from small town Lodi, Ohio, Melanie moved to Columbus in 2012.
-She graduated from Miami University in 2008 with a degree in Diplomacy and Foreign Affairs, and graduated in 2011 from the University of Denver with a degree in International Relations.
-She loves to travel and has visited Argentina and various European countries.
-Since returning to Ohio she has worked and volunteered as an administrative assistant in various settings, including the International Institute of Akron, Girl Scouts of Ohio’s Heartland, and as an AmeriCorps Service Member with Big Brothers Big Sisters of Central Ohio.
+She loves to travel and had the privilege of participating in the 2017 Saint Mark’s mission trip to Guatemala.
+She has worked and volunteered as an administrative assistant in various settings, including the Girl Scouts of Ohio’s Heartland, and as an AmeriCorps Service Member with Big Brothers Big Sisters of Central Ohio.
 Melanie has been married to husband Kyle for six years and has a two-year-old daughter, Scarlett.
-In her spare time Melanie enjoys volunteering with Youth for Understanding, practicing yoga, and taking long walks in Griggs Reservoir Park.
-Melanie serves as a full time member of the Saint Mark’s staff.
+In her spare time Melanie enjoys quality time with her family, practicing yoga, and taking long walks in Griggs Reservoir Park.
+Melanie serves as a part-time member of the Saint Mark’s staff.

 Head Verger (headverger@nullSaintMarksColumbus.org)

-Bill Silliman is a member of the Saint Mark’s Verger’s Guild and a member of the national Verger’s Guild of the Episcopal Church.
-He became head verger in 2016 when Don McConnell moved to All Saints Church in Pasadena, California.
+Bill Silliman is a member of the Saint Mark’s Verger’s Guild and a member of The National Verger’s Guild of the Episcopal Church.
+He became head verger in 2016.

 Vergers are the “master of ceremony” in the church.
 Originally located in cathedrals, they become widely recognized in churches of all sizes in the 1990’s.
 A verger is expected to conduct liturgy with an expert knowledge of all lay ministries, from acolytes to ushers, altar guild to lectors and intercessors.
 In the absence of the clergy they are the “last word” in matters pertaining to worship.

 Bill lives with his wife, Dianne, in the Columbus area and they are the proud grandparents of Cora, Cameron and Aubrey.
 He serves as a volunteer member of the parish staff.